nystudio107/recipe/README.md

 1. Download & unzip the file and place the `recipe` directory into your `craft/plugins` directory
 2.  -OR- do a `git clone https://github.com/nystudio107/recipe.git` directly into your `craft/plugins` folder.
 You can then update it with `git pull`
+3.  -OR- install with Composer via `composer require nystudio107/recipe`
-3. Install plugin in the Craft Control Panel under Settings > Plugins
+4. Install plugin in the Craft Control Panel under Settings > Plugins
-4. The plugin folder should be named `recipe` for Craft to see it.
+5. The plugin folder should be named `recipe` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 Recipe works on Craft 2.4.x, Craft 2.5.x, and Craft 2.6.x.

 ## Recipe Overview

--Insert text here-
+Recipe adds a 'Recipe' FieldType for Craft CMS that you can add to any of your Sections.

+In encapsulates everything you need for a recipe, including the ingredients, a photo of the recipe, directions, cooking time, ratings, and even nutritional information.
+It handles converting between Imperial and Metric units, outputs 'pretty' fractions for Imperial units, and can output correct ingredient portions for any number of servings.

+Recipe also generates the [JSON-LD microdata](https://developers.google.com/structured-data/) for your recipes if you have the [SEOmatic plugin](https://github.com/nystudio107/seomatic) installed, which allows it to be displayed in the [Google knowledge panel](https://developers.google.com/structured-data/rich-snippets/recipes) for search results.

+We hope Recipe makes it easier for you to create and share some yummy recipes!

 ## Configuring Recipe

--Insert text here-
+Create a Recipe field via **Settings->Fields** and you can set the Asset Sources that are used for the recipe images

 ## Using Recipe

+Once you have created the Recipe field, add it to your Section Entry Types, and fill in what recipe information is appropriate.
+Nothing other than the name is required, so feel free to leave anything blank that you're not using.

+## Using Recipe in your Templates

 To display information about a recipe in your templates, you just use familiar Twig code.
 Let's assume the field handle for your Recipe field is `someRecipe`; this is what you'd use to output information about it: